prometheus/jmx_exporter/README.md

 [![Build Status](https://circleci.com/gh/prometheus/jmx_exporter.svg?style=svg)](https://circleci.com/gh/prometheus/jmx_exporter)

-JMX to Prometheus exporter: a collector that can configurable scrape and expose mBeans of a JMX target.
+JMX to Prometheus exporter: a collector that can configurable scrape and expose MBeans of a JMX target.

 This exporter is intended to be run as a Java Agent, exposing a HTTP server and serving metrics of the local JVM.
 It can be also run as a standalone